clstoulouse/motu-client-python/README.md

 #<a name="Overview">Overview</a>
 Motu client "motu-client-python" is a python script used to connect to Motu HTTP server in order to:

-* to extract the data of a dataset, with geospatial, temporal and variable criterias (default option)
+* __extract__ the data of a dataset, with geospatial, temporal and variable criterias (default option)
-* get the size of an extraction with geospatial, temporal and variable criterias
+* __get the size__ of an extraction with geospatial, temporal and variable criterias
-* get information about a dataset
+* __get information__ about a dataset

 This program can be integrated into a processing chain in order to automate the downloading of products via the Motu.

 #<a name="Build">Build</a>
 From the root folder runs the Maven command:

 ```
 mvn clean install -Dmaven.test.skip=true
 [...]